FREE 5-Ingredient Recipe EBook

 -

-Place the chicken into the pressure cooker.
-Season with Italian seasoning, sea salt, and black pepper (or any other spices you like).
+Place the chicken into the Instant Pot.
+Season with Italian seasoning (if you like), sea salt, and black pepper.
 Pour the chicken broth around the sides of the chicken.

 -